-Feedback on your Report, providing you with information on the action envisaged or taken as follow-up and on the grounds for such follow-up, will be given within a reasonable timeframe, given the need to promptly address the problem that is the subject of the Report.
-Such timeframe should not exceed three months.
+Feedback on your Report should be given within a reasonable timeframe, given the need to promptly address the problem that is the subject of the Report.
+Such timeframe should not exceed three months, but could be extended to six months where necessary due to the specific circumstances of the case, in particular the nature and complexity of the subject of the Report.